-On January 30, 2013, the Company and Gemini and Ascendiant entered into the following agreements dated January 23, 2013 but made effective as of the date of their execution by the parties:
+On January 30, 2013, the Company and Gemini and Ascendiant entered into the following agreements dated January 23, 2013 but made effective as of the date of their execution by the parties.
+We entered into these agreements to eliminate the potential dilution.
+This decision was made as part of the funding transaction with accredited investors that closed on June 14, 2013.

 - (1) Warrant Purchase Agreement between the Company and Ascendiant pursuant to which we agreed to repurchase the Ascendiant Warrant for a purchase price of \$300,000, which amount was due in full on March 31, 2013.
-The purchase price was not paid in full on the due date and Ascendiant was issued a total of 4,564,068 shares of common stock on April 26, 2013 as a result of Ascendiant's cashless exercise of the Ascendiant Warrant.
-On April 26, 2013, we entered into an Option Agreement with Ascendiant pursuant to which we had the option to purchase from Ascendiant 4,000,000 shares of common stock of the Company for a total purchase price of \$300,000.
-If purchased by us, the shares were expected to be retired to treasury.
+No portion of the purchase price was paid by the due date and Ascendiant was issued a total of 4,564,068 shares of common stock on April 26, 2013 as a result of Ascendiant's cashless exercise of the Ascendiant Warrant.
+On April 26, 2013, we entered into an Option Agreement with Ascendiant pursuant to which we had the option to purchase from Ascendiant 4,000,000 of the 4,564,068 shares of common stock of the Company acquired by Ascendiant upon exercise of its warrant for a total purchase price of \$300,000.
+If purchased by us, the 4,000,000 shares were expected to be retired to treasury.
 The option was required to be exercised and payment for the shares made on or before May 31, 2013.
-On May 31, 2013, the Company exercised its option to purchase the 4,000,000 Option Shares from Ascendiant and paid to Ascendiant the \$300,000 purchase price.
-To date, Ascendiant has returned 2,284,525 of the 4,000,000 Option Shares and has failed to deliver the remaining 1,715,475 Option Shares.
-On June 17, 2013, the Company filed a Complaint against Ascendiant in the Orange County Superior Court of California (Case No. 30-2013-00656770-CU-BC-CJC) for breach of contract, seeking damages, specific performance and injunctive relief against Ascendiant.
-In our Complaint, we alleged that Ascendiant breached its obligations under the Option Agreement by delivering to the Company only 2,284,525 of the 4,000,000 Option Shares and failing to deliver the remaining 1,715,475 Option Shares.
-We filed a motion for preliminary injunction with the California Superior Court, seeking preliminary injunctive relief requiring Ascendiant from transferring, selling, or otherwise encumbering the Option Shares.
-The Compliant is currently being reviewed by the California Superior Court. - (2) Amendment to Warrant Purchase Agreement between the Company and Gemini dated January 23, 2013 extending the due date for payment of the balance of the purchase price, including accrued interest thereon, from November 30, 2012 to March 31, 2013.
+On May 31, 2013, we exercised our option to purchase 4,000,000 Option Shares from Ascendiant and paid to Ascendiant the \$300,000 purchase price.
+Ascendiant delivered only 2,284,525 of the 4,000,000 Option Shares purchased by the Company and had failed to deliver the remaining 1,715,475 Option Shares.
+On June 17, 2013, we filed a complaint (the "Complaint") against Ascendiant Capital Partners, LLC ("Ascendiant") in the California Superior Court, County of Orange (Case No. 30-2013-00656770-CU-BC-CJC) for breach of contract, seeking damages, specific performance and injunctive relief against Ascendiant.
+On September 24, 2013, the California Superior Court granted Visualant's motion, finding that Visualant was likely to prevail on the merits of its claim against Ascendiant.
+The Court ordered Ascendiant to deliver 1,715,475 Option Shares to the Company by 4:00PM, September 27, 2013.
+The delivery occurred on September 27, 2013.
+The Company expects to pursue its damage claim. - (2) Amendment to Warrant Purchase Agreement between the Company and Gemini dated January 23, 2013 extending the due date for payment of the balance of the purchase price, including accrued interest thereon, from November 30, 2012 to March 31, 2013.
 We accrued interest at 18% on the \$250,000 balance due to Gemini.
 We were in default on our payment obligation to Gemini, which entitled Gemini to exercise its warrant, potentially resulting in substantial additional dilution to our shareholders.
 On May 31, 2013, we paid \$250,000 plus interest of \$35,175 under the Amendment to Warrant Purchase Agreement with Gemini, in exchange for which we acquired the warrant from Gemini and cancelled it.